-In recent years, we have seen a dramatic rise in myopia, or near-sightedness, in children.
+In recent years, we have seen a dramatic rise in this country in myopia, or near-sightedness, in children.
 This has led some leading researchers to classify it as an “epidemic.”
 Currently, more than 41% of people in the United States are suffering from myopia.
 As young parents who are both near-sighted themselves, Drs.
 Huber have taken a vested interest in myopia control.
 Their goal is to be able to identify the potential for progression of myopia early and devise a plan to help slow the progression down.

 There are also long-term implications of myopia as well.
-High levels of near-sightedness have been associated with serious eye problems later in life, such as increased risk for glaucoma, retinal detachment, early cataract formation, and myopic retinopathy.
+High levels of near-sightedness have been associated with serious eye problems later in life, such as increased risk for glaucoma, retinal detachment, early cataract formation and myopic retinopathy.